 The first step in recovery will involve detox.
 Withdrawal symptoms range from mild to severe depending on factors like drinking history, age, health, and mental health.

 The detox timeline is fairly consistent.
-What is not so easy to predict is acute alcohol withdrawal syndrome, or the DTs.
+What is not so easy to predict is acute alcohol withdrawal syndrome or the DTs.
 This health emergency emerges on days 3-4 in about 5% of those going through detox.
 But of those who it affects, there is a 15% death rate.

 Stage 1: Symptoms commence 6-12 hours after the last drink.
 This early phase lasts only one day and includes such symptoms as hand tremors, headaches, and nausea.

 Stage 2: Symptoms peak during this phase, which begins on day 2 and usually lasts two days.
 This stage includes such symptoms as vomiting, sweating, confusion, fever, irritability, mood swings, heart palpitations, anxiety, and insomnia.
-Those with more severe alcohol problem may also have hallucinations, mental confusion, and high blood pressure.
+Those with a more severe alcohol problems may also have hallucinations, mental confusion, and high blood pressure.
 There is also a risk of seizure.